 In 2012, a systematic review of 23 clinical trials to date published in BMC Cancer reported cancer patients and survivors who practice yoga regularly had reduced fatigue, anxiety, depression, stress, improved quality of sleep, mood and better quality of life.
 Other studies have also reported improvements in symptoms such as pain, sleep problems and ‘chemo-brain’, as well as emotional and social wellbeing.

-Do I need to be super-fit or bendy to do it?
+Do I need to be super-fit or flexible to do it?

 Yoga is suitable for everyone, including complete beginners.
 Cancer patients and survivors with no previous experience can still do yoga and reap its benefits.